 It can be incredibly emotionally draining to deal with a dishonest partner.
 Yes, problems with self esteem can affect a relationship.
 A very codependent partner can also negatively influence the entire relationship.
 Jealousy can also quickly destroy relationships.
-However, nothing seems to be quite as emotionally damaging as experiencing dishonesty in a relationship you thought was built on trust.
+However, nothing seems to be quite as damaging as experiencing dishonesty in a relationship you believed was built on trust.

 How Does Dishonesty Affect Relationships?